 These events are fun for families and help us raise funds for scholarships.
 Breakfast with Santa is on Saturday, December 15, 2018.
 The Easter Bunny isn't around long so that is the day before Easter Sunday!
 Bring your camera's for selfies with Santa or the Easter Bunny, a hearty appetite for all you can eat pancakes, sausage, applesauce, and beverages.
 Cost is $6 for adults and free for children 12 and under.
 Every child goes away with a balloon and memories of a personal encounter with Santa or the Easter Bunny!
 Held from 8 am to 11 am at the Village of Lake Hallie Town Hall, 13033 30th Avenue, Chippewa Falls, WI.
 Our sponsors are Praxair, Kwik Trip, Mom's Kitchen, The Plus, and Thrivent Financial.

 Safety on Wheels

 Kid's love bicycling, rollerblading, and skateboarding.
 We want to make sure they are safe when using wheeled transportation.
-In partnership with Sam Davey and Locust Lane Elementary Schools, Eau Claire Police Department, and Scheels, an annual safety day is held at one of the schools the second Thursday of May from 3 to 5 pm.
+In partnership with Sam Davey and Locust Lane Elementary Schools, Eau Claire Police Department, and Scheels, an annual safety day is held at one of the schools the in May from 3 to 5 pm.
 Bikes and helmets are inspected, basic traffic laws are reviewed, and safe bicycle and equipment handling are practiced.
 Afterwards, two bicycles are given away and everyone enjoys a hot dog meal.